 4. Sugar Mountain Ski Resort

-The Biltmore Estate is always over-the-top beautiful, but add a blanket of snow and a million twinkling lights and you've got picture perfect.
+is always over-the-top beautiful, but add a blanket of snow and a million twinkling lights and you've got picture-perfect.
 After touring the incredible Biltmore House, warm up in Antler Village with a tasting at the estate winery.
 Plus, lower ticket prices are typically available during winter months.

 6. Hawksnest Snowtubing Park